anonymousbitcoin/anon/README.md

 ```

 ### Windows
-Windows is not a fully supported build - however there are two ways to build BTCP for Windows:
+Windows is not a fully supported build - however there are two ways to build ANON for Windows:

 * On Linux using [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
 Ubuntu 16.04 Xenial is proven to work and the instructions is for such release.
 * On Windows 10 (64-bit version) using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and Mingw-w64 cross compiler tool chain.